jmdict-kindle/jmdict-kindle/README.markdown

 About
 =====

-This is a Japanese-English dictionary for Kindle based on the JMdict database.
+This is a Japanese-English dictionary for Kindle Paperwhite based on the JMdict database.

 Features: